-Covering a concrete floor with carpet can enhance any space by adding comforting touch of warmth along with noise reduction.
-When covering a floor, it is important to make sure that the room is at a comfortable temperature so that all of the materials will lie down smoothly and expansion and contraction will not be an issue.
+Covering a concrete floor with carpet can enhance any space by adding a comforting touch of warmth along with noise reduction.
+When covering a floor, it is important to make sure that the room is at a comfortable and constant temperature so that all of the materials will lie down smoothly and expansion and contraction will not be an issue.

 As long as this one simple precaution is followed, it is possible for carpet to be installed over concrete in as little as one day by following the simple procedure outlined below.

 Take Accurate Measurements